 But what are some good reasons for quitting during the recession?
 We examine some reasonable and unreasonable grounds to quit your job during the Singapore recession right below!

-Good Reason: Mental Deterioration
+A. Good Reason: Mental Deterioration

 When your health is on the line, it is a reasonable excuse to leave your current position.
 One major reason for mental deterioration is “imposter syndrome”.
 For those unaware, imposter syndrome occurs when someone refuses to accept and acknowledge their accomplishments.